Friends In Three Countries

 Back toward the head of the fjord, a gravel road leads over to the farm at Saubaer, on the south coast.
 We park by the church, beneath high cliffs.
 From there, a trail winds through the marsh toward Rauðasandur, the Red Sands, the Westfjords' most magnificent beach.
 Marc chooses to snooze in the car as I head off.
 After a while, I come upon three German lads staring, perplexed, at a broad lagoon that separates us from the beach itself.
 I walk right across...it's about three inches deep.
 On the other side, I turn and flex my muscles at the German lads, and they applaud.
 They follow, but not before removing their socks and shoes, and rolling up their trouser legs.*

 The beach itself is gorgeous, stretching for six or seven miles.
-I'm not sure what causes its striking orange color--one source says scallop shells, but I think it more likely that it's something in the local geology.
+I'm not sure what causes its striking orange color; one source says scallop shells.
 Whatever it is, it's beautiful, and I'd love to spend a couple of hours walking along.
 But Marc is waiting back at the car, so I cut my visit short.
 I'm gone an hour and a half as it is.

 The restaurant at Fosshotel is open this evening, and we enjoy a very nice meal.
 It's been an interesting day, well worth the extra night here--some history, a bit of archeology, a whole lot of scenery.
 On the walk back to our guesthouse, we are treated to Northern Lights--just some very faint streaks, nothing spectacular, but icing on the cake.
 Last night's gas station meal is all but forgotten.